seznam/ima/docs/tutorial/final-polish.md

 To better illustrate the issue we're addressing, open the HTTP agent mock class (`app/mock/MockHttpAgent.js`) and set the `POST_DELAY` to `4500`.
-This will introduce a 4.5 second wait before the submitted post is created in the guest book.
+This will introduce a 4.5 second delay before the submitted post is created in the guest book.
 The delay simulates a client connecting through a narrow bandwidth or using a mobile connection with a bad signal.
 Try adding a new post now and you'll see how infuriating this can be.